akshatdotcom/tindora-meal-matchmaker/README.md

 - Add i18n and accessibility enhancements.
 - Offline support and caching for meal cards.

-### Contributing

-Pull requests welcome!
-For significant changes, please open an issue first to discuss what you would like to change.

-Suggested workflow:

-1. Fork the repo and create a feature branch.
-2. Make your changes in `frontend/` and update README if needed.
-3. Run `npm start` locally and ensure no console errors.
-4. Submit a PR with clear description and screenshots if UI changes.

 ### Credits & Acknowledgements

 - Built for MLH FormulaHacks — won Best Use of MongoDB Atlas and Best Pitch.